MarcoBackman/2021ESWContest_webOS_3007/README.md

   This project is conprised of two major sections: Hardware and Software.

-  In the software section, we build an application program that suits well under webOS system architecture, regardless of its low level knowledge (e.g. kernal level, shell development).
+  In the software section, we build an application program that suits well under webOS system architecture, regardless of its low level knowledge (e.g. kernal level, shell development).<br>
-  Our development will only pursuit on logic architecture of the webpage, which is a webOS app, and visualization of the database that stores data from hardware system.
+  Our development will only pursuit on logic architecture of the webpage, which is a webOS app, and visualization of the database that stores data from hardware system.<br>

 ### Encodings.
 > We strickly regulate our code encoding to be in UTF-8 format.
 Use of any encoding format other then UTF-8 will be prohibited.